Wondering what’s the best time to post on social media?

 Now, back to our data, the best day to post on LinkedIn is Thursday as posts get the most engagement.
 It seems both Twitter and LinkedIn — platforms mainly used in B2B circles — get the most engagement on the same day, Thursday.

 With LinkedIn though, you don’t have to be posting daily.
-3-4 times in a week is enough.
+3-4 times a week is enough.
 And, you can easily take a LinkedIn break on Saturday since posts get the least engagement on that day anyway.

 Take home message: Post 3-4 times a week on LinkedIn.
 You’ll see the most engagement on Thursday with the least engagement on Saturday.